-Here we see all the actors playing Bond in the official EON Productions of the franchise: Sean Connery, George Lazenby, Roger Moore, Timothy Dalton, Pierce Brosnan and Daniel Craig (so far, this is written in 2015, of which note) but let me ask you this question then: were the adventures of the famous secret agent really the adventures of only one guy
+Here we see all the actors playing Bond in the official EON Productions of the franchise: Sean Connery, George Lazenby, Roger Moore, Timothy Dalton, Pierce Brosnan and Daniel Craig (so far, this is written in 2015, of which note) but let me ask you this question then: were the adventures of the famous secret agent really the adventures of only one guy?

 When Bond marries Tracy Vincenzo in ON HER MAJESTY'S SECRET SERVICE but Tracy is killed by his arch enemy at the end of the same film, Bond later on is referring to having once been married.
 In the teaser of FOR YOUR EYES ONLY, he also pays respect to his late wife at her grave.
 Felix Leiter said in LICENCE TO KILL about (Dalton's) Bond, "He was married once, you know," but Pierce Brosnan refers to a relationship with Paris Carver in Tomorrow Never Dies, something that previously we never knew of.